NickPlayzGITHUB/CrossPatch/README.md

 # CrossPatch - A Crossworlds Mod Manager.

 DISCLAIMER: AI was used in the assistance of making this program.
-While most of it is human there's also a lot of AI code.
+While most of it is human there's also a lot of AI code, because this program needed to do some complicated stuff I can't wrap my head around

 # What is CrossPatch?